-Desiree W. Murray currently holds appointments as a research scientist in the Center for Child and Family Policy (CCFP) and as associate professor in the Department of Psychiatry and Behavioral Sciences.
+Desiree W. Murray is a research scientist at the Center.
 Previously, she was associate research professor in the Social Science Research Institute and associate director of the Duke ADHD Program, where she developed treatment programs, provided clinical services, and supervised trainees.

 She has been involved in a number of clinical research studies since she began working at Duke in 1994, including the Multi-modal Treatment Study for ADHD, the Preschool ADHD Treatment Study, and the Organization, Time Management, and Planning Study for ADHD.
 Her research focuses on ADHD and school-based interventions for children with social-emotional difficulties.
 She is also interested in training school mental health professionals and implementing evidence-based programs in schools to support students’ development of self-regulation skills.

 She has received funding for her work from the Institute for Educational Sciences and the National Institute for Mental Health.
 In addition, Murray provides training and consultation for the Incredible Years Teacher Classroom Management Program to local organizations such as Community in Schools of Durham and is involved in state and regional organizations to support the dissemination of this program.